Camila Cabello Claps Back At Body-Shamers As Shawn Mendes Twins With Lil Hank Williams

 Meanwhile, Shawn’s most recent Instagram post centered around lighter fare as compared to what his girlfriend Camila discussed on the social media site.

 For starters, his post from August 3 belied a friendship with Lil Hank Williams that meant the two felt comfortable wearing the same outfit.
-Both the 21-year-old singer and the 12-year-old singer, who was named Mason Ramsey, did just that.
+Both the 21-year-old singer and the 12-year-old singer, named Mason Ramsey, did just that.

 The two-picture pack offered a good look at the twinning pair in a couple of different poses, as they showed off the matching ensembles Lil Hank supplied.

-Their fashion statements were comprised of black cowboy hats, black jeans and fancy Western jackets rocking sparkling elements to make each guy shine even more than is typical for these two hunks.
+Their fashion statements were comprised of black cowboy hats, black jeans, and fancy Western jackets rocking sparkling elements to make each guy shine even more than is typical for these two hunks.

 In the first image, Shawn and Lil Hank flashed the hook ’em up horns sign, meant to indicate their love for all music heavy metal and hard rock.